Poland's Tusk takes EU helm, promising leadership

 EU officials expect Tusk to be more assertive in foreign policy, notably towards Russia, than was Van Rompuy, whose main focus was financial crisis management.
 His chief foreign affairs adviser will be U.S.-born Estonian diplomat Riina Kionka, who worked in the 1980s at U.S.-owned Radio Free Europe, which broadcast news and opinion into then communist Eastern Europe.

+Tusk has good relations with fellow centre-right politician Jean-Claude Juncker, who took over the more powerful post of president of the executive European Commission on Nov.
+1, in charge of proposing and enforcing EU legislation.

-(Reporting by Philip Blenkinsop and Adrian Croft; Writing by Paul Taylor; Editing by Alison Williams and Robin Pomeroy)
+(Reporting by Philip Blenkinsop; Writing by Paul Taylor; Editing by Alison Williams)